exadel-inc/compreface-javascript-sdk/README.md

   - ```faceCollection.delete_all()``` - to delete all images from face collection.

 ## Usage
 You only need to import ```CompreFace``` in order to use functionalities of services.
 Below given initial setup for your web application.
+NOTE: you can pass options globally too.
+In this case if you provide same option values from functions, global ones override local one.
 ```
 import { CompreFace } from 'compreface-js-sdk';

 let api_key = "your_key";
 let server = "http://localhost";
 let port = 8000;
+let options = {
+  limit: 0,
+  det_prob_threshold: 0.5,
+  prediction_count: 1
+}

-let compreFace = new CompreFace(server, port); // set server and port number
+let compreFace = new CompreFace(server, port, options); // set server, port number and options
 let recognitionService = compreFace.initFaceRecognitionService(api_key); // initialize service
 let faceCollection = recognitionService.getFaceCollection();
 ```